 - Abdominal pain

-Symptoms of overdose include cold/clammy skin, circulatory collapse, stupor, coma, depression, respiratory depression, cardiac arrest, and death.
-Mixing hydrocodone with other substances, including alcohol, can cause severe physical problems or death.
-Therefore, understanding the distinction between symptoms and signs of hydrocodone abuse can potentially save a life.
+To illustrate, overdose symptoms include cold/clammy skin, circulatory collapse, stupor, coma, depression, respiratory depression, cardiac arrest, and death.
+Furthermore, mixing hydrocodone with other substances, including alcohol, can cause severe physical problems or death.
+Therefore, understanding the distinction between symptoms and signs of hydrocodone abuse can save lives.
 Hydrocodone is an opioid drug that can be incredibly addictive.
 On the other hand, friends and family members who can recognize addiction signs can intervene and offer immediate help.

 Substances in this schedule have a high potential for abuse which may lead to severe psychological or physical dependence.